 - 3. The policy and procedure shall set out what may be the subject of a complaint and what is more properly the subject of an appeal. - 4.
 Anonymous complaints may be considered by the University.
-Whether and how they are investigated shall be determined by the Dean of Academic Affairs.
+Whether and how they are investigated shall be determined by the Deputy Vice-Chancellor.

-Part K Section 3: Academic Appeals
+Section 3: Academic Appeals

-- 1. A candidate may appeal against: - (a) the result of any investigation or action taken under these Regulations; or - (b) the unconfirmed result of a module or assessment element, published under the authority of the Dean of Academic Affairs; or - (c) the unconfirmed result on the completion of a designated stage in a programme, published under the authority of the Dean of Academic Affairs.
+- 1. A candidate may appeal against: - (a) the result of any investigation or action taken under these Regulations; or - (b) the unconfirmed result of a module or assessment element, published under the authority of the Dean of Academic Quality; or - (c) the unconfirmed result on the completion of a designated stage in a programme, published under the authority of the Dean of Academic Quality.